mainsail-crew/mainsail/docs/configurations/necessary-cfg.md

 ```

 ## Pause, Resume, Cancel
-These macros control the current print job.
+These macros enable pause and resume in Klipper.

 ```yaml
 [pause_resume]